PROJECT

 Nalini Balbir, Université Sorbonne Nouvelle – Paris 3

-Giuliano Boccali, University of Milan
+Giuliano Boccali, Italian Association of Sanskrit Studies

 Andrea Cuna, University of Udine